This article covers everything you need to know if you plan to visit Merzouga in Morocco.

 Although they don’t ask for money, it’s a nice gesture to give them some if you enjoyed the music and you can also buy a CD to support them and help them continue sharing their culture with the world.

-Booking a camel trek and luxury camping tour in Merzouga
+Booking a camel trek and luxury camping tour in the Sahara desert near Merzouga

 We didn’t book a camping tour in Merzouga but our friend Jacomijn from Safe and Healthy Travel did (we even met her in person just before she left on her tour!).
 Here are her experiences and how she booked the tour.